ShermanKsenia/fine-tuning-probing/README.md

 - "What Wav2Vec-2.0 Learns While Fine-tuning to New Language.pdf" - text
 - "vocab.json" - file with the dictionary of trained model

-You can also find the checkpoints of the models at [https://drive.google.com/drive/folders/1WUECVAeEXvcyI42kZ8GhBkoPGgmEGGYS](Google Disk).
+You can also find the checkpoints of the models at [Google Disk](https://drive.google.com/drive/folders/1WUECVAeEXvcyI42kZ8GhBkoPGgmEGGYS).